10 of Examples of White Collar Crimes in Texas

 If you’ve been accused of a white collar crime in Georgetown or San Marcos, TX, it can be serious business.
 Both your business and private reputation can be tainted even before you even make it to your trial.
 Just having your name in an investigation can be enough to cause negative, long-lasting consequences.

-You can, however, retain a while collar defense lawyer in Texas, such as our attorneys Mark Morales and Julie Sparks here at Morales & Sparks, to build you a strong defense when you face allegations of any of the many white collar Texas crimes.
+You can, however, retain a top Austin white collar crime lawyer who can represent you in Texas, such as our attorneys Mark Morales and Julie Sparks here at Morales & Sparks, to build you a strong defense when you face allegations of any of the many white collar Texas crimes.
 Our world-class attorneys are skilled and experienced with white collar crimes in Texas, and will work hard to defend your case.

 Regardless of your particular situation, American law maintains that all individuals are believed to be innocent until they are proven guilty in a courtroom.
 Because of this, having a white collar criminal defense attorney by your side to present an aggressive and strong defense for your case is important for you to obtain a positive outcome.